hchaal/pysimCoder-NuttX-SHV-Docker/pysimCoder-X/README.md

 NuttX files are included in: /NUTTX/nuttx and /NUTTX/apps.

-Additional tools included in this version are:
+Additional tools included in this container version are:

 - thunar: file manager (GUI).
 - gedit: simple text editor (GUI).